nyudenkov/nyudenkov/README.md

 - 🤖 Generally I'm writing on Python.
 Sometimes Rust
 - ✉️ You can shoot me an email at [fmajesty@pm.me](mailto:fmajesty@pm.me)
 - 🎶 You can as well check out my musical taste on [LastFM](https://last.fm/user/fmajesty) and [RateYourMusic](https://rateyourmusic.com/~fmajesty)
-- ❗️ Also!
-Do you have a problem with just forgetting to read the articles you've saved links to, like me?
-I've created a bot to solve this problem.
-[Here's repo](https://github.com/nyudenkov/link-kicker)
 - 💼 [CV](https://github.com/nyudenkov/nyudenkov/blob/master/Resume%20Yudenkov%20Nikita.pdf)

 ### 🛠 Some fancy badges